Hjelmeland Municipality: General information

-On 1 January 2020, the parts of Hjelmeland municipality that were located on the island of Ombo were transferred to the neighboring Stavanger Municipality so that the whole island would be part of the same municipality.
+On 1 January 2020 a major municipal merger took place to the west of Hjelmeland Municipality.
+As part of this merger, the parts of Hjelmeland Municipality that were located on the island of Ombo were transferred to the newly-enlarged Stavanger Municipality so that the whole island would be part of the same municipality.

 Name

 The municipality (originally the parish) is named after the old Hjelmeland farm (Hjalmaland) since the first Hjelmeland Church was built there.
 Today the farm is a part of the Hjelmelandsvågen urban area.
 The first element of the name is the plural genitive case of hjalmr which means "helmet" (likely referring to two hills behind the farm which have the form of two helmets).
 The last element is land which means "land" or "farm".

 Coat of arms

 The coat of arms was granted on 30 November 1984.
 The official blazon is "Gules, a triple saltire fretty Or" (På raud grunn ein gull Andreaskross, laga med trilling strengar).
 This means the arms have a red field (background) and the charge is a set of three interwoven St. Andrew's crosses.
 The charge has a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
 They are based on the local tradition of making chairs and other furniture with seats of woven twigs (jærstoler).
 The process of weaving is symbolised in the arms.
 At the same time the arms show the strength and solidarity of the municipality.
 Furthermore, there are three sets of crosses to represent the fact that Hjelmeland is made up of three previous municipalities (Hjemeland, Fister, and Årdal) that were merged in 1965.
 The arms were designed by Svein Magnus Håvarstein who based the idea from an initial idea by Magnus Torgersen.
 The municipal flag has the same design as the coat of arms.